 When cases settle outside of court, in most jurisdictions, a divorce or family law matter can be submitted to the family court judge through settlement paperwork that is signed by both parties.

-Even when access to courts is limited, or there is a backlog, most family court judges are glad to approve cases where there is a settlement expeditiously.
+Even when court access is limited or there is a backlog, most family court judges are glad to approve cases where there is a settlement.
 Collaborative practice is a productive way to resolve a divorce or family law matter outside of court.

 Even where the parties do not agree, through the use of the collaborative team, many parties can get to a place where they can settle.
 The collaborative team can consist of collaborative lawyers, a divorce coach, a financial neutral and a child custody professional.